Mooky the Clown: Return to the Tower Circus and career as Mooky the Clown (1997 – present)

+As Mooky the Clown, he won the Circus Friend Association’s “Best Comedy act in Great Britain Award” four times: from 2000 - 2002, and again in 2004.
+He was also awarded Blackpool tourist attraction operator Leisure Parcs’ “Entertainer of the Year” award twice - in 1999 and in 2002.

+Endresz as Mooky has also become a prominent cultural figure within Blackpool.
+Tourists to the resort often come to the Tower Circus with the intention of seeing him perform in the same way they did for previous Tower Circus resident clowns.
+As well as appearing extensively in publicity both for The Blackpool Tower and the resort of Blackpool as a whole from the 2000s onwards, he has also made appearances as Mooky at other events both within the town and the wider Fylde Coast.
+In February 2010, as part of the Showzam! circus and magic festival - a workshop to cure coulrophobia included Endresz meeting the participants out of character and then gradually getting into character as Mooky to provide a form of exposure therapy for attendees.

 As well as his role as Mooky, Endresz is also known to be responsible at the Blackpool Tower Circus for backstage co-ordination; and since at least 2017, stage direction.
 He also builds the majority of the props used in the circus.
 In 2025, he, along with Bubu, took over as the main producers of the Blackpool Tower Circus.

 Other work

 Endresz appeared in the 1995 film Funny Bones as a juggler.
 He also appears in the short film Grimaldi: The Funniest Man in the World, playing young Joseph Grimaldi alongside his brother Bubu Endresz, who plays young Jack Bologna.

 He also performed his juggling act on the Children's Variety Performance in 1994.

 In 2007, he appeared in the second series of the Channel 4 documentary The Convention Crasher as Mooky, helping Justin Lee Collins learn clowning before he travelled to the United States to participate in a clowning convention in Houston, Texas.